OCD & Related Disorders

 Clinical Picture

 OCD is one of the conditions where modality choice matters most.
-Exposure and Response Prevention (ERP) is the established first-line treatment, and its mechanism — preventing the compulsive behavior that temporarily reduces distress, thereby allowing habituation to the obsessional trigger — is well-understood.
+Exposure and Response Prevention (ERP) is the established first-line treatment.
+Its mechanism was long explained as habituation: block the compulsion, and distress subsides on its own.
+Current models favor inhibitory learning instead, in which the therapeutic work is violating the client's expectancy about what will happen rather than waiting for anxiety to fall.
+That is not a footnote.
+It changes how a session is run, because the therapist stops watching the distress rating and starts asking what the client predicted and what actually occurred.
 But OCD is also one of the conditions most resistant to pure technique-based treatment when deeper issues are at play.
 The content of obsessions often touches on the client's most cherished values (harm to loved ones, sexual identity, religious scrupulosity), creating a meaning-making dimension that pure behavioral approaches may not adequately address.

 Treatment Considerations